-&lt;sup>2Other studies on this topic include Borzekowski et al. (2008), Klee (2008), Bourguignon et al. (2014), Koulayev et al. (2016), Jonker et al. (2017), and Wakamori and Welte (2017).
+2Other studies on this topic include Borzekowski et al. (2008), Klee (2008), Bourguignon et al. (2014), Koulayev et al. (2016), Jonker et al. (2017), and Wakamori and Welte (2017).

 The third strand of literature focuses on effects of the COVID-19 pandemic on consumers' choice of payment method.
-For example, Cevik (2020), Chen et al. (2020), and Wisniewski et al. (2021) document that consumers decreased the use of cash to avoid the risk of infection, while Rogoff and Scazzero (2021) show that the use of electronic payments increased during the pandemic period.
-In this study, we empirically show that the COVID-19 pandemic promoted the use of credit cards and its impact was heterogeneous across restaurants.
-More specifically, we show that restaurants that did not participate in the point reward program experienced higher growth in credit card spending than participating restaurants (after controlling for the negative impact due to people avoid outings during the pandemic).
+For example, Cevik (2020), Chen et al. (2020), and Wisniewski et al. (2021) document that consumers decreased the use of cash to avoid the risk of infection, while Rogoff and Scazzero (2021) and Saka et al. (2022) show that the use of electronic payments increased during the pandemic period.
+In this study, we empirically show that the COVID-19 pandemic promoted the use of credit cards and that its impact was comparable to that of another exogenous event promoting cashless payments-the government's program with financial incentives.

 The remainder of the study proceeds as follows.
-The next section provides a brief overview of Japan's point reward program for cashless payments.
+The next section provides a brief overview of Japan's promotion program and COVID-19 experience, both of which boosted cashless payments.
 Section 3 explains the data used for the analysis.
-Section 4 describes the methodology we employ to examine the impact of the program.
+Section 4 describes the methodology we employ to examine the impacts of the program and the pandemic.
 Section 5 presents empirical results, while Section 6 provides various robustness checks.
 Finally, Section 7 concludes.